 Dublin is a medium-sized city located in the state of California.
 With a population of 60,939 people and ten constituent neighborhoods, Dublin is the 185th largest community in California.
 Much of the housing stock in Dublin was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Dublin economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Dublin, where the median household income is $138,007.00.

 Dublin home prices are not only among the most expensive in California, but Dublin real estate also consistently ranks among the most expensive in America.

-Dublin is a decidedly white-collar city, with fully 92.94% of the workforce employed in white-collar jobs, well above the national average.
+Dublin is a decidedly white-collar city, with fully 92.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dublin is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Dublin who work in management occupations (17.74%), office and administrative support (11.97%), and computer science and math (11.50%).
+There are especially a lot of people living in Dublin who work in management occupations (19.55%), computer science and math (13.96%), and sales jobs (10.09%).

 Also of interest is that Dublin has more people living here who work in computers and math than 95% of the places in the US.

 Dublin is an extremely ethnically-diverse city.
 The people who call Dublin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dublin residents report their race to be White, followed by Asian.
-Dublin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.75% of the city’s residents.
-Important ancestries of people in Dublin include Irish, Italian, English, and European.
+The greatest number of Dublin residents report their race to be Asian, followed by White.
+Important ancestries of people in Dublin include German, Irish, Italian, English, and European.

 The most common language spoken in Dublin is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.